How to Recognize Perinatal Bipolar Disorder During Pregnancy

 Fortunately, support is available.
 Whether it’s exploring how medication could help, or talking through what therapy might look like for you, support for you does exist.
 This page is one place to start – it covers:

-- How perinatal mood disorder can affect pregnancy
+What perinatal bipolar disorder is- How perinatal mood disorder can affect pregnancy

 - Signs and symptoms of perinatal bipolar disorder